What models are supported on Cloud TPU? A list of supported models can be found here: Official supported models.

 If the tasks can be represented as one large graph with an aggregate loss function, then no special support is needed for multi-task learning.
 However, the TPU execution engine currently only supports a single execution graph.
 Therefore, it is not possible to quickly alternate between multiple execution graphs which share variables but have different structure.
 Changing execution graphs requires re-running the graph compilation step, which can take 30 seconds or more.

-Does the TPU support eager mode?
+Does Compute Engine support eager mode?

-Does the TPU support model parallelism?
+Does Compute Engine support model parallelism?

-How can I inspect the actual value of intermediate tensors on the TPU, as with
+How can I inspect the actual value of intermediate tensors on

 My training scheme is too complex or specialized for